 Property Claims Procedure

-Once you have spoken to the claims department complete a claim form and send through either by fax, email or post to the claims department.
-With each claim form you need to attach (where applicable):
+Once you have spoken to the Claims department, complete a claim form and send through either by fax, email or post to the Claims department.
+With each claim form you must attach (where applicable):

 - Photographs of the damage

 - Repair quotations for the repairs/damaged goods